Book One: A SIMPLE ACT OF KINDNESS

 experience.
 To my regret, this event

-father, I just wanted to puke.
+gave Father of the Year an excuse to show up.
 It was the first time I had

 To my surprise, my